ABCHAO/APM.Thesis/docs/en/Schema.md

 If available, called synchronously on VUE instance created hooks.

+### label

+Type: String

+Used as fallback label when locale setting

+### direction

+Type: String

+Used for determining the layout of control

+### tooltipName

+Type: String

+Used for tooltip displaying

+### show

+Type: Boolean

+Deterimine if to render control

+# form

 ### required

 Type: Boolean

 Determine if a control shall be validate on form submission.

-### label
+### mode

 Type: String

-Used as fallback label when locale setting
+option: readonly

+Determine if a control to be editable

-# Query-base
+# query

 ### query